jdanene/The-Falling-Game/README.md

     - x & y coordinate update concurrently (Maybe we should switch this back to posn?)
   * Update using with filter/map/reduce on functions created above
 - `score`

+The current commit in this repo commments out the parts that are not ready.
+So a majority of the code is commented out.
+For the parts that are not commented out you can run test and they work just fine.
+I've just been creating functions for each individual component so far.
+So I first started out by creating functions to update `stretch, direction, image, number` for the paddle every tick.
+Then I moved on to creating a  function to update `score` every tick, then moved on to create functions to update the components that make up `list-of-faller` every tick.
+The next thing on my plate is to create a function that updates the entire paddle every tick by calling the functions I created for
+`stretch, direction, image, number`, and then I similarily  create a function that ties in the functions I created for `list-of-faller` to update the *entire* `list-of-faller` of fallers every tick.
+After that I will tie all the functions I created together and create **`tick-tock`** to update the *entire world* every tick.

+When creating the individual components functions I make sure the input is only what I need.
+So for example for the function that updates the x-corrdinate of paddle every tick the input for this function is just the paddle-corr and the paddle-direction, `update-paddle\x: number string -> number`, and not the entire paddle object itself.
+Similarily, to update the direction the input for this function is paddle-corr, paddle-direction, and paddle-image: `update-paddle\direction: number string -> string`.
+I found that doing things this way and testing each iteration makes things easy barely any thinking albeit very boring.